Democratic National Committee: Membership and organization

 The DNC establishes rules for the caucuses and primaries which choose delegates to the Democratic National Convention, but the caucuses and primaries themselves are most often run not by the DNC but instead by each individual state.
 Primary elections, in particular, are conducted by state governments according to their own laws.
 Political parties can choose whether to participate and accept the results of a state's primary election.

 An internal organization, the Association of State Democratic Chairs (ASDC), convenes the state and territorial party chairs and vice chairs.
 The president of the ASDC serves concurrently as a vice chair of the DNC.
 Jane Kleeb, chair of the Nebraska Democratic Party since 2016, was elected in 2025 as president of the ASDC, succeeding Ken Martin who had served as president since 2017.
 The ASDC is assisted by the Association of State Democratic Executive Directors (ASDED), headed by Brad Martin (executive director of the Democratic Party of Oregon) since 2017.

 The DNC convenes at least once a year.
 An Executive Committee of roughly 65 members determined by the DNC is responsible for the affairs of the party and meets at least quarterly.
+Former Chair of the High School Democrats of America Zayed Kadir was the youngest individual in history to serve on the committee.
 In addition, a National Advisory Board exists for purposes of fundraising and advising the executive.
 The present chair is Elizabeth Frawley Bagley, U.S. Ambassador to Brazil.